Part 2: Generation X and Millennials (This essay is the second of a two-part series)

 Millennials (born between 1981 and 2000) are internet natives.
 Whereas most Gen Xers have had computer technology close by for much of their lives, Millennials have never known a world without internet connectivity and the veritable flood of options and data that this connectivity enables—Facebook, Twitter, wiki answers, free music to order, commercial-free TV geared to my age and tastes streaming on my hand-held device.
 These are just ground truths—as-is realities—to Millennials.
 No wonder the result is a generation feeling empowered and impatient for answers, inclusion and promotion.

-The movies that were popular as Millennials grew up (the youngest Millennials are still in high school) reflect this radical shift that has put young people at the center of things.
+The movies that were popular as Millennials grew up reflect this radical shift that has put young people at the center of things.
 In marked contrast to the other generations’ movie lists, nearly every film mentioned is either for or about kids or is made with a family audience in mind.
-Look back at the Boomer’s movie list (in Part 1 of this essay), and you see that there is scarcely a movie you could take a child to see—now it is odd for a movie to exclude this age group.
+Look back at the Boomer’s movie list (in Part 1 of this essay), and you see that there is scarcely a movie you could take a child to see.
+Now it is odd for a movie to exclude this age group.
 This fact reinforces the idea that this generation (who were the target audience at the time) is at the center of the action.

 Also of note is that most of the movies—while often animated and in the fantasy realm—actually have rather traditional narratives that are respectful of authority.
 There is a conservatism and traditional arc to most of these narratives.
 Through a struggle, the protagonist (a pretty clear “good guy or girl”) bests the antagonist.
 Do what you are supposed to do, and you’ll win in the end—these movies reinforce this generational value clearly and proudly.